MichaelUray/muTimer/README.md

 # muTimer Library #

-This library uses the builtin Arduino mills function.
+This library uses the builtin Arduino mills function.\
-The source can be found here: https://github.com/MichaelUray/muTimer/
+The source can be found there: https://github.com/MichaelUray/muTimer/

 ## About this Library ##